PIP INSURANCE LITIGATION ATTORNEYS

 With regard to emergency medical conditions, Florida law imposes the following limits on PIP insurance claims:

-- If the initial treatment is for a medical condition diagnosed as an “Emergency Medical Condition,” PIP will only provide coverage for follow-up services that are related to the diagnosed conditions
+- If the initial treatment is for a medical condition diagnosed as an emergency medical condition, PIP will provide coverage only for follow-up services that are related to the diagnosed conditions.

-- PIP does not cover massage and acupuncture therapy
+- PIP does not cover massage and acupuncture therapy.

 Generally, PIP insurance benefits are overdue if they are not paid within 30 days after the insurer is furnished with written notice of the covered loss and the amount of the loss.
 An insurance company may have an additional 60 days to investigate the claim if the insurer has a reasonable belief that a fraudulent insurance act has been committed.
-Your car accident attorney will work to make sure that the insurance company pays all benefits due to you in a timely fashion.
+Your car accident attorney will work to make sure the insurance company pays all benefits due to you in a timely fashion.

 To receive PIP reimbursement for lost wages, your treating doctor may also need to complete a disability form if you will be out of work for an extended period of time.